openstack-archive/python-tuskarclient/doc/source/cli/v2/plans.rst

         | updated_at  | None                                                                                     |
         | uuid        | c367b394-7179-4c44-85ed-bf84baaf9fee                                                     |
         +-------------+------------------------------------------------------------------------------------------+

+Adding the --verbose flag will display all parameters, instead of just role counts.

 Note: Parameters are displayed similarly as Roles, ie. set of properties with values.
 Each Parameter/Role separated by empty line from previous.